SUNET/eduid-front/doc/front-intro.md

 Changes in the central state are enacted via actions, which are plain JS objects with a conventional structure.
-These actions are provided to a `dispatch` function, that takes it to the central state through the reducers.
+These actions are provided to a `dispatch` function, that takes them to the central state through the reducers.

 ### the central state.